go-gost/docs/en/docs/concepts/bypass.md

 ## Bypass Controller

-Bypass can be set for each node in the forwarding chain.
-During the data forwarding, whether to continue forwarding is decided according to the node bypass.
+Bypass can be set on the service, the hop and the nodes of the forwarding chain respectively, during the data forwarding process, the target address is tested according to the rules in the bypass to decide whether to continue forwarding.

 === "CLI"